Sports in Atlanta: Soccer

 Atlanta was selected in April 2014 for an expansion team to join Major League Soccer (MLS) and begin play in 2017.
 The team, operated by Falcons owner Arthur Blank (co-founder of The Home Depot), shares Mercedes-Benz Stadium with the Falcons and is named Atlanta United FC.
 Atlanta United won the MLS Cup in 2018.
 In 2018, Atlanta United launched its reserve team, Atlanta United 2, in the USL Championship.

 The Atlanta Chiefs competed in the National Professional Soccer League (NPSL) in 1967 and the North American Soccer League (NASL) from 1968 to 1973 and again from 1979 to 1981.
 Founded in 1967 as a charter member of the NPSL, the club was the brainchild of Dick Cecil, then Vice President of the Atlanta Braves baseball franchise who was the Chiefs' owners.
 The Chiefs capped off the 1968 season by defeating the San Diego Toros in the NASL Final 1968 at Atlanta Stadium in front of approximately 15,000 spectators.
 In doing so, they became both the first champions of the NASL as well as the first major professional sports franchise in Atlanta to win a championship.
 For the 1973 season, the team played as the Atlanta Apollos.

 The original Atlanta Beat of the Women's United Soccer Association (WUSA, 2001–2003) was the only team to reach the playoffs in each of the league's three seasons.
 The new Atlanta Beat made its debut in Women's Professional Soccer (WPS) in April 2010, and the following month played its first game in the new soccer-specific stadium that it shared with Kennesaw State University in the northern suburb of Kennesaw.
 WPS played its final season in 2011 and folded just before its scheduled 2012 season; the Beat folded along with the league and are not part of WPS' effective successor, the current National Women's Soccer League.

 Atlanta was previously home to the Atlanta Silverbacks of the North American Soccer League and the Atlanta Silverbacks Women in the W-League.
 In 2007, the men's Silverbacks had their best season, advancing to the USL Finals against the Seattle Sounders.
 The women's Silverbacks won the league title in 2011.
 Both teams briefly ceased operations after the 2015 season, the men's team due to lack of ownership in the NASL and the women's team because the W-League ceased operations.
 New ownership came to the rescue prior to the 2016 seasons, as both have resurfaced in the NPSL and WPSL, respectively.

+The United States Soccer Federation moved their headquarters to Atlanta in 2023.
+The new training center is located in Fayette County and is named after Arthur Blank to honor his help in moving their headquarters.

+FIFA announced that Mercedes-Benz Stadium would host multiple matches during the 2026 FIFA World Cup.

+Atlanta will get an expansion team in the National Women's Soccer League (NWSL) in 2028 that will play at Mercedes-Benz Stadium.